spree/spree/guides/content/developer/core/payments.md

 ## Payment Methods

 Payment methods represent the different options a customer has for making a payment.
 Most sites will accept credit card payments through a payment gateway, but there are other options.
 Spree also comes with built-in support for a Check payment, which can be used to represent any offline payment.
-There are also third-party extensions that provide support for some other interesting options such as [Paypal Express Checkout](https://github.com/spree/spree_paypal_express).
+There are also third-party extensions that provide support for some other interesting options such as [better_spree_paypal_express](https://github.com/spree-contrib/better_spree_paypal_express).

 A `PaymentMethod` can have the following attributes:

-* `type`: The subclass of `Spree::PaymentMethod` this payment method represents
+* `type`: The subclass of `Spree::PaymentMethod` this payment method represents.
+Uses rails single table inheritance feature.
 * `name`: The visible name for this payment method
 * `description`: The description for this payment method
-* `active`: Whether or not this payment method is active
+* `active`: Whether or not this payment method is active.
+Set it `false` to hide it in frontend.
 * `environment`: The Rails environment (`Rails.env`) where this payment method is active
 * `display_on`: Determines where the payment method can be visible.
 Values can be `front` for frontend, `back` for backend or `both` for both.

-$$$
-What are the options for `type` above?
-What does it mean for a `PaymentMethod` to be `active`?
-What impact does that have?
-What activates/deactivates a `PaymentMethod`?
-$$$

 ### Payment Method Visibility